Mule Dowell

-Gwyn Clark "Mule" Dowell (June 27, 1913 – August 12, 1992) was an American professional football player, businessman, and civic leader.
-He played two seasons with the Chicago Cardinals of the National Football League (NFL) after playing college football for the Texas Tech Matadors.
+Gwyn Clark "Mule" Dowell (June 27, 1913 – August 12, 1992) was an American professional football player, businessman, and gunnery officer.
+He played college football for the Texas Tech Matadors, earning the nickname "Mule" due to his power on the football field.
+He was a first-team All-Border Conference selection in 1934.
+Dowell played two seasons of pro football with the Chicago Cardinals of the National Football League (NFL), as a backup fullback in 1935 and a starting end and fullback in 1936.

+After his football career, Dowell worked in Texas Tech's athletics department, served in the military, was an executive in the automobile industry, and a member of the Lubbock, Texas school board.
+He owned auto dealerships throughout Texas, and served as national chairman of the Dodge Dealers' Advisory Council as well as chairman of the truck committee of the National Automobile Dealers Association.
+Dowell was awarded the Legion of Merit for action aboard a aircraft carrier during the Battle off Samar.

 Early life

 Gwyn Clark Dowell was born on June 27, 1913, in Ben Franklin, Texas.
 He attended Royse City High School in Royse City, Texas, where he earned 15 athletic letters.
 Dowell excelled as a back on the football team, helping the Bulldogs win their first district championship in 1930.
 He was inducted into the Royse City Independent School District Hall of Fame in 2017.

 College career

 Dowell enrolled at Texas Tech University in 1931.
 He had planned to join the baseball team, but learned that the program was discontinued.
 That year, Dowell played on the freshman football team under head coach Dell Morgan as the starting fullback.
 He went on to earn three letters in football and two letters in track and field, participating in the shot put and discus throw events.

-Dowell played with the Matadors from 1932 to 1934 under head coach Pete Cawthon, who called Dowell "the best ball carrying back in Tech's history."
+Dowell played varsity football with the Matadors from 1932 to 1934 under head coach Pete Cawthon, who called Dowell "the best ball carrying back in Tech's history."
 He immediately became the tallest member of the team, but he missed several games in 1932 due to a knee injury and eligibility issues.
-In their 1934 Homecoming game, Dowell accounted for four touchdowns, including three in the third quarter, in a 48–19 win over DePaul.
+In their 1934 homecoming game, Dowell scored four touchdowns, including three in the third quarter, in a 48–19 win over DePaul.
 His four touchdowns were a program record, and the Lubbock Morning Avalanche wrote that his "work resembled a snow-plow in frozen Alaska" as he "rambled down the field, pushing the De Paul secondary out of his way".
 Dowell was named a first-team all-Border Conference selection.
 He was also voted into the Chicago Charities College All-Star Game the following year, though he did not play in the exhibition due to being in NFL training camp at the time.
 Dowell was enshrined in the Texas Tech Athletic Hall of Honor as a member of the class of 1963 alongside his former freshman year coach, Dell Morgan.